Two-timescale joint power control and beamforming design with applications to cell-free massive MIMO: Abstract

 \section{Abstract}

-This study presents novel applications of fixed-point methods to solve previously open joint power control and beamforming design problems in modern large-scale MIMO systems, e.g., based on the cell-free massive MIMO and XL-MIMO concepts.
-In particular, motivated by the need for scalable system architectures, we revisit the classical sum power minimization and max-min fair design criteria by considering long-term power control and beamforming design based on channel statistics and possibly limited channel state information (CSI) sharing across distributed processing units.
-This approach is believed to mitigate the severe scalability issues of competing short-term optimal algorithms in the literature, which must be executed for every channel realization by a central controller endowed with global CSI, hence imposing very demanding requirements in terms of computation and interconnection capabilities.
-The obtained optimal algorithms are then illustrated and compared against existing short-term and long-term approaches via numerical simulations in a cell-free massive MIMO setup.
+In this study we derive novel optimal algorithms for joint power control and beamforming design in modern large-scale MIMO systems, such as those based on the cell-free massive MIMO and XL-MIMO concepts.
+In particular, motivated by the need for scalable system architectures, we formulate and solve nontrivial two-timescale extensions of the classical uplink power minimization and max-min fair resource allocation problems.
+In our formulations, we let the beamformers be functions mapping partial instantaneous channel state information (CSI) to beamforming weights, and we jointly optimize these \textit{functions} and the power control coefficients based on long-term statistical CSI.
+This long-term approach mitigates the severe scalability issues of competing short-term iterative algorithms in the literature, where a central controller endowed with global instantaneous CSI must solve a complex optimization problem for every channel realization, hence imposing very demanding requirements in terms of computational complexity and signaling overhead.
+Moreover, our approach outperforms the available long-term approaches, which do not jointly optimize powers and beamformers.
+The obtained optimal long-term algorithms are then illustrated and compared against existing short-term and long-term algorithms via numerical simulations in a cell-free massive MIMO setup with different levels of cooperation.